zeqianli/DoubanListingHelper/README_EN.md

 ### Reporting bugs

 - Please open issues on Github or message me on Douban to report bugs.
 Please attach the source page link and your brower name when reporting.
-- If you regularly add a large number of new listings, and are interested in joining the testing team for future releases, please message me on Douban.
+- **If you regularly add a large number of new listings and are interested in joining the testing team for future releases, please message me on Douban.**

 ## Usage